AgateTravel WeLiveToServe

 Typhoon

-August is part of the typhoon season, and 0.9 typhoons make landfall in Wakayama annually.
+August falls in the typhoon season, with 0.9 typhoons making landfall on average.
 These typhoons tend to bring strong winds, high sea waves, heavy downpours, and even mudslides in the mountains, such as Mount Koya and Kumano Kodo.
-Due to the fickle typhoon tracks, keep a close eye on the latest forecasts a few days before your leave.Sea Water Temperature
+Due to the fickle typhoon tracks, keep a close eye on the latest forecasts since a few days before your visit.

 Daylight Hours: 13 hours 50 minutes - 12 hours 53 minutes